MrTomRod/Campus-Cloud-UniBe-Uploader/README.md

 The university's campus cloud is based on [Micro Focus Filr](https://www.microfocus.com/de-de/products/filr/) and the API is documented [here](https://www.novell.com/documentation/filr-rest-api/filr-2-devel-r-api/data/cli001.html).

 # Changelog
     v1.0:   Initial release
     v1.1:   Files can now be shared with anyone, whether or not the person has a CampusCloud account or belongs to the university v1.2:   Added option to upload folders
-    v1.3: Added option to create public links
+    v1.3:   Added option to create public links v1.3.1: Fixed bug with capitalized email adresses

 # Lincence
     Copyright 2017 IT Services Department, University of Bern, Switzerland